dconnolly/draft-ietf-pquip-hybrid-signature-spectrums/draft-ietf-pquip-hybrid-signature-spectrums.md

 of hybrids may wish to consider when following any guidance documents that specify that 1) the signature scheme for one of the component algorithms must be approved and 2) the said algorithm must be a well implemented or a certified implementation.
+This type of ``need for approval`` (i.e., a requirement that an implementor is looking to follow regarding approval or certification of the software module implementation of hybrid or its component algorithms) can drive some logistical decisios on what types of hybrids an implementor should consider.

-There is a ``scale of approval`` that developers may consider as to whether they are using at least one approved component algorithm implementation (``1-out-of-n approved software module``), or whether every component algorithm implementation is individually approved (``all approved software module``).
+In this respect, there is a ``scale of approval`` that developers may consider as to whether they are using at least one approved component algorithm implementation (``1-out-of-n approved software module``), or whether every component algorithm implementation is individually approved (``all approved software module``).

-We provide a scale for the different nuances of "approval" of the hybrid combiners, where "approval" means that a software implementation of a component algorithm can be used unmodified for creation of the hybrid signature.
+We provide a scale for the different nuances of ``approval`` of the hybrid combiners, where "approval" means that a software implementation of a component algorithm can be used unmodified for creation of the hybrid signature.
 This may be
 related to whether a hybrid combiner is likely to need dedicated certification.